wiseman/foursquare-python/README.rst

 foursquare
 ==========

-This python module lets you access the `foursquare API`_.
+This Python module lets you access the `foursquare API`_.
 It supports unauthenticated access, `basic HTTP authentication`_, and `OAuth`_ authorization.